Find a pre-screened local mold removal specialist Free Estimate

-If you are experiencing other symptoms of mold-related illness, such as coughing, sneezing, headaches, a sore throat, or a rash or hives, see your internist or primary care physician.
+If you are experiencing other symptoms of mold-related illness, such as coughing, sneezing, headaches, a sore throat, or a rash or hives, see your primary care physician.
 You can read more about other symptoms of mold-related health problems here.
 Make sure you tell your doctor about any dental issues you are experiencing along with your other symptoms.

 In addition to getting the medical and dental treatment you need, you must arrange to have the mold removed from your environment in order to prevent further harmful exposure.
 The U.S. Environmental Protection Agency (EPA) recommends consulting your physician before attempting to remove mold yourself if you are experiencing mold-related health problems.
 The process of removing mold stirs up mold spores and further exposes you to the spores and mycotoxins that are making you sick.
 Whether you want to hire someone to do the work for you or plan to do it yourself, you can schedule a free consultation with a mold removal professional to get more information about the cleanup process.
 Just follow this link to find experienced professionals in your area that are offering free home inspections and consultations.